 - Pop the leaves 4 inches apart in a germination tray with a 50/50 peat/perlite soil mix.

 - The stalk should be firmly under the soil.
 Press down the leaf in the soil just a bit.

 - Insert hairpins through the leaf into the soil so that the leaf veins are firmly in contact with the soil.
 Flat, like coasters on a table.

 - Place the tray in 70°-75°F (21 – 24°C) under a growlight, misting the soil regularly.

-- The soil moisture should be maintained but shouldn’t be wet because your leaf will definitely rot away.
+- The soil moisture should be maintained but not wet because your leaf will rot away.

-- New plants will start growing from the leaf base in four to eight weeks
+- New plants will grow from the leaf base in four to eight weeks.

 Propagate Peperomia Hope from stem cuttings